thoth-tech/handbook/docs/processes/quality-assurance/testing-and-dev.md

 Templates have been provided for sample [Test Strategy](templates/test-strategy-template.md), [Test Plan](templates/test-plan-template.md) and [Bug Report](templates/bug-report-template.md) documents.

-While manual testing may be conducted initially, moving towards automated tests allow for better efficiency, ease of code checks and is the preferred method to allow automatic test incorporation into the deployment pipeline.
+While manual testing may be conducted initially, moving towards automated tests allows for better efficiency, ease of code checks and is the preferred method to allow automatic test incorporation into the deployment pipeline.
 Testing and processes, like many other in the Agile model, are not static, and can (and should) be improved on successive iterations.
-This may include iterating existing processes for testing release as well as automating more functionality.
+This may include iterating existing processes for testing releases as well as automating more functionality.

-## **How do I prove my code does what it's supposed to do?**
+## How do I prove my code does what it's supposed to do?

 ### **Test Driven Development**